Nico-Araujo/FIAP/1TIAO/FASE4/README.md

 ## 👥 Integrantes do Grupo

+- <a href="https://www.linkedin.com/in/juliano-romeiro-rodrigues/">Juliano Romeiro Rodrigues</a>
-- Nícolas Antonio Silva Araujo
+- <a href="https://www.linkedin.com/in/nicolas--araujo/">Nicolas Antonio Silva Araujo</a>
-- Mariana Barbui dos Santos Zitelli
-- Vitoria Pereira Bagatin
+- <a href="https://www.linkedin.com/in/vitoria-bagatin-31ba88266/">Vitória Pereira Bagatin</a>
-- Juliano Romeiro Rodrigues

 ---